avidler/typing-gameV4/client/README.md

 Improve the design of the app.<br />
 Improve the scoreboard to include the date of the score.<br />
 Better messages to explain whether the user achived a high score or didn't.<br />
+Redirect the user to the scoreboard page if they achieve a high score.<br />
-Ensure that the same digit is not used consecutively when generating the number.<br />
+Ensure that the same digit is not used consecutively when generating the number. - Done<br />